 Mentioned again in 1350 in a bull of Pope Clement VI with the name of Castrum Venticani, it was later involved in the struggles between the Angevins and the Aragonese for the possession of Southern Italy.
 In 1527, it was destroyed by the French troops of Lautrec, who came to Italy following the French King Francis I, and was swept away by the plague epidemic in the following century.

 The fiefdom was subsequently ruled by Cardinal Cesare Baronio and, following his death in 1606, by the Vatican Apostolic Library, which maintained the hamlet until 1800.
 It has been an independent municipality since 1948, the year in which it separated from the nearby Pietradefusi.

 Cinema is confirmed as a protagonist of this land; for the lovers of the Seventh Art, Venticano is an unmissable stop for one of the most interesting film festivals, in which this land and its life are the main characters

 Piazza Aquilino Verardo, 7, 83030 Venticano AV, Italia

-International theatre companies take to the stage in Venticano in one of Irpinia's most…
+International theater companies take to the Venticano stage in one of the most important…